TypeStrong/typedoc/site/options/output.md

 ```

 Specifies the location the html documentation should be written to.
 The HTML
-output produced by running TypeDoc on itself can be seen at {@link "TypeDoc API"}
+output produced by running TypeDoc on itself can be seen at [TypeDoc API](https://typedoc.org/api/)

 This option is an output shortcut.
 If specified, the [outputs](#outputs) option
 will be overwritten by this option and any other specified output shortcuts.